variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on October 7th for the next one and check out the information below to see what is happening at each location.
+Join us on November 4th for the next one and check out the information below to see what is happening at each location.

 ### Academy Of Natural Therapy

 625 8th Avenue

-The Fred Tjardes School of Innovation) will be doing a "Trashion Show” at the Academy of Natural Therapy on Friday October 7th as a part of First Friday.
-There will be musicians, chair massages, and and and art display that night in the same space, hosted by the ANT.
-The "Trashion Show" will be at 6:30 with refreshments to follow.
+No information provided.

 ### ART MAN DO.Studio

 802 9th Street, Lower

-Will feature the JUNTOS art exhbit.
-An art showing celebrating Hispanic Heritage Month.
-Artists participating in this show are: IVAN DIAZ, FELISHA BROWER, LINA SANCHEZ, JON RIOS, RODNEY BARNES, ABRAHAM TORRES, GEORGIE EURESTI, ARMANDO SILVA
+No information provided.

 ### ArtWerx Studio/Gallery

 924 8th Avenue

-Envision's annual H'Art of Envision Art Show Opening Reception 5:30-7:30pm Friday in the gallery.
-Admission is free and light refreshments served. &nbsp;All the pieces in the show are created by people with intellectual and developmental disabilities that participate in Envision's Art Program.
-Art will be on display and for sale the entire month of October during gallery hours.
-Also this Friday, in the studio from 5-7pm, meet new Yoga instructor Tandra Kirkpatrick.
-Get some free advice to help with stress reduction through breathing techniques.
-Learn how yoga can release areas of tightness in your body that cause discomfort or limit your range of motion.
+No information provided.

 ### Atlas Gallery and John Galt Coffee

 709 16th Street

-Atlas Gallery and John Galt Coffee will feature paintings and illustrations by Ryan Napier
+No information provided.

 ### Brix Taphouse & Brewery

 813 8th Street

-Brix Taphouse & Brewery will feature the artwork of Nicole Flesch
+No information provided.

 ### Cafe Panache